FabioRagazzi/Passwan2/README.md

 needed to generate them.
 Those files are useless without your master password.
 You could send them to everyone without any problem.
 This grants maximum safety.

+## Acknowledgments
+- **Yuliya Murakami**, for trying to test this application but ending up testing the previous version instead (much uglier and difficult to use)
+- **Arturo Popoli**, for creating such a great name for this application
+- **Elisa Ragazzi**, for spending some time trying to install this application following my instructions (which resulted in finding herself with an impossible-to-delete file on her computer)